 Year 7 Literacy & Numeracy Catch-Up Premium

-In January 2013 the government launched a new initiative to provide additional funding to schools for each Year 7 student who did not achieve at least level 4 in the Key Stage 2 National Curriculum tests in reading and/or mathematics.
+In January 2013 the government launched a new initiative to provide additional funding to schools for each Year 7 student who did not achieve the expected standard in the Key Stage 2 National Curriculum tests in reading and/or mathematics.

 The purpose of this funding is to enable schools to deliver additional support, such as individual tuition or intensive support in small groups, for pupils who need it most.